shawnbrown/pytest-datatest/README.rst

 Features
 ========

+* Provides a 'mandatory' marker to support incremental testing.
+* Provides an '--ignore-mandatory' command line option to override the default 'mandatory' behavior.
-This simple plugin strips the leading "E   " prefix from lists of datatest differences when they appear in reported pytest errors.
-This lets users copy specific *differences* from the output and paste them into an *allowance* definition with minimal formatting.
+* Strips the leading "E   " prefix from error *differences* so that users can repurpose the output for *allowance* definitions with minimal formatting.

 License